kalilinux100020-gif/Goalytics-Football-Tips/README.md

     </div>

     <h2>Disclaimer & Risk</h2>
-    <p>The contents of Goalytics Football Tips are provided "as is."
+    <p>The contents of King of Odds are provided "as is."
 We utilize historical data and algorithmic patterns to generate selections, but we do not guarantee specific outcomes.
 Users acknowledge that sports tipping involves inherent uncertainty.</p>

     <h2>Contact Technical Support</h2>
     <p>For questions regarding this policy or data interaction, reach our terminal experts at:<br>
-    <a href="mailto:socceriqsport@gmail.com">socceriqsport@gmail.com</a></p>
+    <a href="mailto:tacticalsupport0@gmail.com">tacticalsupport0@gmail.com</a></p>

     <p style="margin-top: 40px; font-size: 0.8rem; opacity: 0.5;">Last System Update: April 2026</p>
 </main>

 <footer>
-    <p>&copy; 2026 GOALYTICS FOOTBALL TIPS TERMINAL.
+    <p>&copy; 2026 King of Odds TERMINAL.
 ALL RIGHTS RESERVED.</p>
 </footer>

 </body>